alchemyplatform/alchemy-sdk-js/README.md

 The NFT API in the SDK standardizes response types to reduce developer friction, but note this results in some differences compared to the Alchemy REST endpoints:

-- Methods referencing `Collection` have been renamed to use the name `NftContract` for greater accuracy: e.g. `getNftsForNftContract`.
+- Methods referencing `Collection` have been renamed to use the name `Contract` for greater accuracy: e.g. `getNftsForContract`.
 - Some methods have different naming that the REST API counterparts in order to provide a consistent API interface ( e.g. `getNftsForOwner()` is `alchemy_getNfts`, `getOwnersForNft()` is `alchemy_getOwnersForToken`).
 - SDK standardizes to `omitMetadata` parameter (vs. `withMetadata`).